-He is the creator of a body of formal video art works exhibited in the 1980s internationally, a former Sony Corporation artist-in-residence, a cited historian of Lee Harvey Oswald's journey to the USSR in 1959-1962, and the author of the true crime - history bestseller: Serial Killers: The Method and Madness of Monsters (2004), a definitive history of serial murder from ancient times to the current age.
-The sequel, Female Serial Killers: How and Why Women Become Monsters, was published by Berkley Books - Penguin-US in 2007.
+Peter Vronsky is the creator of a body of formal video art works exhibited in the 1980s internationally, a former Sony Corporation Artist-in-Residence, and a cited historian of Lee Harvey Oswald's journey to the USSR in 1959-1962.

 Vronsky earned a Ph.D. in the History Department of the University of Toronto in the fields of criminal justice history and intelligence in international relations.
-His doctoral thesis on the origins of the Canadian secret services during the Civil War and Fenian Threat, 1858 - 1866 focuses on the 1866 battle near Fort Erie, Ontario fought by Canadian volunteers to stop a 1000 strong invasion force of heavily armed Fenian Irish-American insurgents.
-The dissertation will be published in 2011/12 as Ridgeway: The American Fenian Invasion and the Forgotten 1866 Battle That Made Canada, a volume in Allen Lane-Penguin Books Canadian History series, edited by Robert Bothwell and Margaret Macmillan.
+His doctoral thesis, “Combat, Memory and Remembrance in Confederation Era Canada: The Hidden History of the Battle of Ridgeway, June 2, 1866” on the origins of the Canadian secret services during the Civil War era and the Fenian Crisis in Canada focuses on the 1866 battle near Fort Erie, Ontario fought by Canadian volunteers to stop a 1000 strong invasion force of heavily armed Fenian Irish-American insurgents.
+The dissertation was published in 2011 by Penguin Books as Ridgeway: The American Fenian Invasion and the Forgotten 1866 Battle That Made Canada, a volume in their Canadian History series, edited by Robert Bothwell and Margaret Macmillan.

-Vronsky currently lectures in the International Relations history, the American Civil War and the history of the Third Reich at Ryerson University.
+Vronsky currently lectures in international relations history, the American Civil War, terrorism and the history of the Third Reich at Ryerson University.

 In between his own independent productions, Peter Vronsky has worked as a production manager, line producer, director of photography and new media artist.
 He field-produced Venice and Adriatic Region coverage for CNN and shot undercover and hidden camera sequences for CTV's W5 and CBC's The Fifth Estate, investigative TV programs.